FawzyMokhtar/TypeScript-in-Nodejs-Starter/README.md

 A starter kit for <b>[Node.js](https://nodejs.org/)</b> project written with <b>[TypeScript](https://www.typescriptlang.org/)</b>.

-This project is scalable and maintainable as your application's business grows.
+This project is well organized, scalable and maintainable boilerplate as your application's business grows.

 ## Prerequisites